Hairy Black Holes by Spontaneous Symmetry Breaking

-where $\varphi(r)$ is a complex field and $\alpha$ and $\lambda$ are coupling constants.
-In this work, we consider $\lambda$ to be positive, and allow $\alpha$ to take on any value.
+the coupling function is given by (\ref{eq:f}), $\varphi(r)$ is a complex field, and $\alpha$, $\lambda$ are coupling constants.
+We consider $\lambda$ positive and allow $\alpha$ to take any real values.
 This Lagrangian respects the global $U(1)$ symmetry

 where $\chi$ is a constant.
-We employ the metric ansatz
+We use the metric ansatz